 On the positive side, these conflicts force us to face the fear we might be wrong.
 And, this is where the opportunity for growth begins.
 Using these breaks will help us conduct sound research.
 This will help us face those fearful ideas.
 It will increase both your enjoyment and accuracy.
 So, here are the three simple steps.

 Pause your research every 15 minutes.
 Ask yourself how do I feel?
 A good practice is to set a 15-minute kitchen timer.
 Some people think stopping every 15 minutes is too much, and too often.
-Those who believe this are not involved in research which challenges their beliefs.
-Trust us.
-This preventive measure is worth it.
+But this is a good practice.
+Regular emotional checks are a worthwhile preventive measure.

 When engaging in research involving your worldview, you’ll be grateful for these breaks.
 Sometimes we aren’t aware we are getting upset until it is too late.
 That’s why it’s better to stop and assess before we continue.